-Each time your computer starts, before the operating system loads, a message appears on the screen that prompts you to "Hit <DEL> if you want to run SETUP".
-When you see this message, press the Delete key and the Main menu page of the Setup Utility appears on your monitor.
+Every time you start your computer, a message appears on the screen before the operating system loading that prompts you to "Hit if you want to run SETUP".
+Whenever you see this message, press the Delete key and the Main menu page of the Setup Utility appears on your monitor.